rohrbecka/UnitFormatterKit/README.md

 # UnitFormatter

-The 'better' NumberFormatter for Apple platforms supporting values with appended units and allowing the User to enter values (format string to number) even without or with a wrongly formatted unit string.
+The 'better' NumberFormatter for Apple platforms (UIKit/AppKit and SwiftUI )supporting values with appended units and allowing the User to enter values (format string to number) even without or with a wrongly formatted unit string.

 ## Motivation

-The NumberFormatter belonging to the Foundation framework is specifically designed to format numerical values into strings and vice versa.
+The ``NumberFormatter`` belonging to the Foundation framework is specifically designed to format numerical values into strings and vice versa.
 It was not intended to add a unit to such strings.